Race 3: Development

 In the year 2015, it was confirmed by director-duo Abbas–Mustan that a third instalment in the Race franchise was being planned with Saif Ali Khan returning in the lead role.
-In 2016, it was reported that producer Ramesh Taurani had approached Salman Khan for Race 3 but he refused to do the film and asked Taurani to make some changes in the script.
-This report was confirmed to be true by Khan himself at the Trailer launch event of the film on 15 May 2018.
+In 2016, it was reported that producer Ramesh Taurani had approached Salman Khan for Race 3, however, he asked Taurani to make some changes in the script.
+This report was confirmed to be true by Khan himself at the trailer launch event of the film on 15 May 2018.
 In August 2017, it was reported that Khan had agreed to be a part of Race 3 on the condition that choreographer-turned-director Remo D'Souza would direct the film.
 In August 2017, it was reported that Saif had decided not to be a part of the film as he was opposed to the idea of him playing a parallel lead to Salman.
-After media reports surfaced about Katrina Kaif, Jacqueline Fernandez and Deepika Padukone being considered for the female lead opposite Khan, it was confirmed during August 2017 that Fernandez had been finalised for the role.
-To prepare for the action sequences that she had to do in the film, Fernandez underwent extensive training in Mixed martial arts (MMA).
+After media reports surfaced about Katrina Kaif, Jacqueline Fernandez, and Deepika Padukone being considered for the female lead opposite Khan, it was confirmed during August 2017 that Fernandez had been finalised for the role.
+To prepare for the action sequences that she had to do in the film, Fernandez underwent extensive training in mixed martial arts (MMA).